 Members of Ardent Camper’s mailing list already got to preview part of this article.
 Join our monthly newsletter so you, too, can get a sneak peek at exclusive content!

-AC: So where are you guys from?
+AC: So where are y’all from?

 EH: From the womb of our respective mothers and the gleam in our respective daddies’ eyes.
 Ok, well we wanted to start the interview off with a bang.
 But truth be told, though we’re both Texans at heart, Brittany was born in Sarnia, Ontario, Canada and I was born and raised mostly in Seattle, Washington.